cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 OpenClaw has the infrastructure for agents to learn (memory files, SOUL.md, workspace skills), but it does not prescribe a structured evolution workflow.
 My system makes self-improvement an explicit, trackable process with dedicated directories, reflection templates, and a changelog.

+### A Concrete Project to Validate the System

+The most compelling reason to build something simpler was having a concrete project to ship with it. **[bip](https://github.com/cynthialmy/build-in-public-automate)** is a CLI tool I built using Daily Assistant as my development partner.
+It reads your recent git commits and diffs, sends them to Claude alongside your project brief, and publishes two tailored post variants per platform to X, LinkedIn, Reddit, and HackerNews. bip became the first entry in the `skills/` directory and the clearest proof that this lightweight system actually helps you ship things.

 ---

 ## Daily Assistant: System Design